usc-cosmolab/data-analysis-hack/README.md

 5. Implement a likelhood function according to this generative model.
 6. Define the prior probability distribution function for your parameter space.
 7. Overplot your data with N versions of your physical model evaluated with N samples from your prior.
+8. Implement a posterior probability function.
+9. Find the values of your model parameters that maximize the posterior probability, and make a model/data plot using those parameters.
-8. Define a posterior probability function and generate samples according to an MCMC package of your choice.
+10. Generate samples from your posterior according to an MCMC package of your choice.
-9. Visualize the distribution and correlations of your posterior samples.
+11. Visualize the distribution and correlations of your posterior samples.
-10. Overplot your data with N versions of your physical model evaluated with N samples from your posterior.
+12. Overplot your data with N versions of your physical model evaluated with N samples from your posterior.

 Some of the above steps should be encapsulated into the following functions you should implement, in a submodule named according to your group, which you should submit to this repository via a pull request, such that anyone could execute the following code from the top level of the repo: